GAZ-69

-The GAZ-69 is a four-wheel drive off-road vehicle produced by GAZ (ГАЗ, or Gorkovsky Avtomobilnyi Zavod, Gorky Automobile Factory) between 1953 and 1956 and then by UAZ, in 1956–1972, though all of these light truck class vehicles were known as GAZ-69s.
+The GAZ-69 is a Soviet four-wheel drive off-road vehicle produced by GAZ (ГАЗ, or Gorkovsky Avtomobilnyi Zavod, Gorky Automobile Factory) between 1953 and 1956 and then by UAZ between 1956 and 1972, though all of these light truck class vehicles were known as GAZ-69s.
 It was also produced in Romania until 1975.

 Development and production

 The GAZ-69 was created by the team of chief designer Grigoriy Vasserman as a replacement for the GAZ-67B that would have lower fuel consumption than its predecessor and use the same 55 hp 2.1 L inline four and three-speed transmission as the GAZ-M20 Pobeda.
+The axles and some other parts were taken from the GAZ-67B.
 The development process started in 1946 and the first prototypes known under the name "Truzhenik" (Toiler) were built in 1947.
 After extensive on-road testing, the new off-road vehicle went into production on August 25, 1953.
-Over 600,000 GAZ-69s had been built by the end of production in the USSR in 1972. a copy of the GAZ-69 with some modifications was produced by ARO in Romania until 1975, first as the IMS-57, its main difference was that it used the GAZ-A type I4 engine (obtained by importing old Soviet tooling, as the original GAZ-69 engine was seen as uneconomical), then heavily redisigned as the IMS M59, and later modernized as the ARO M461.
-GAZ-69s were standard military jeeps of the Eastern Bloc and client states, except Romania that used mainly the locally built ARO models.
+Over 600,000 GAZ-69s had been built by the end of production in the USSR in 1972.
+A copy of the GAZ-69 with some modifications was produced by ARO in Romania until 1975, first as the IMS-57, then heavily redesigned as the IMS M59, and later modernized as the ARO M461.
+GAZ-69s were standard military jeeps of the Eastern Bloc and client states, except Romania that mainly used the locally built ARO models.

 Design

-The standard GAZ-69 was able to reach 56 mph, but more powerful versions, with 2400 cc (derived from the basic 2100 cc) 65 h.p. engines and the same three-speed gearbox, could reach 100 km/h.
+The standard GAZ-69 was able to reach 56 mph, but more powerful versions, with 2,400 cc (derived from the basic 2,100 cc) 65 h.p. engines and the same three-speed gearbox, could reach 100 km/h.
 They were known as the GAZ-69M, or GAZ-69AM for the four-door version.

 It featured two fuel tanks, one of 47 L under the floor, one of 28 L beneath the passenger's seat.
 All civilian models also had to meet Army requirements, in case of wartime requisitioning.
 (This is also why a hardtop version was not available until 1993) The basic variant GAZ-69 has a pair of doors and usually has standard canvas top and upper sides; there are two seats in front and two folding benches for three passengers each on sides.
 The further variant GAZ-69A (UAZ-69A) has four doors, folding canvas top and two rows of seats.

-It was used as the basis for the rear-wheel drive van GAZ-19 that was built in 1955 but didn't pass the prototype stage.
+It was used as the basis for the rear-wheel drive van GAZ-19 that was built in 1955 but did not pass the prototype stage.
 The off-road van and light truck UAZ-450 and the newer UAZ-469 also traced their origins to the GAZ-69.